Logan Botanic Garden

 Logan Botanic Garden is a botanical garden near Port Logan on the Rhins of Galloway, at the south-western tip of Scotland.
+It is operated as part of the Royal Botanic Garden Edinburgh's Living Collection.
+It has been described as "Scotland's most exotic garden."

+The Garden adjoins the Logan Estate and Category A-listed House, which remain in private ownership.

+History

 The Botanic Garden was established in 1869 and was gifted to Royal Botanic Garden Edinburgh in 1969.
+The gardens were built around the ruins of Balzieland Castle.

+A new glasshouse was built at Logan in 2014.
+The building was designed as a Victorian architecture conservatory.
+It is the first public glasshouse in the UK that is entirely heated by energy sources that are renewable/green.
+These include solar panels and air-source heat pumps that maintain a temperature of 18 °C for the plant collection inside the glasshouse.

-It is now operated as part of the Royal Botanic Garden Edinburgh's Living Collection.
+In July 2019, the Garden celebrated 50 years since becoming part of the Royal Botanic Garden Edinburgh.

+In February 2021, the garden was badly affected by severe flooding.

+Location

-The area has a mild climate due to the influence of the North Atlantic drift.
-The combination of this and the sheltered aspect of the gardens enables plants to be cultivated which would not normally survive outdoors in Scotland, with species from as far away as Chile, Vietnam and New Zealand all thriving in Logan's borders.
+The area has a mild climate, with mild winters, due to the influence of the North Atlantic Current and the Gulf Stream.
+The combination of this, acidic soils and the sheltered aspect of the gardens enables plants to be cultivated which would not normally survive outdoors in Scotland, with species from as far away as Chile, Vietnam, Australia and New Zealand all thriving in Logan's borders.
 Features of Logan include a sizeable Walled Garden complete with formal fish pond, an eco-Conservatory housing a variety of South African plants, Tasmanian Creek area, and Discovery Centre which houses various exhibitions throughout the seasons.